St Paul's Lodge No. 2277

 On 3rd Wednesdays of October to April Installation is in December

-The Lodge took its name from St. Paul , the Apostle of Nations.
-It’s emblem depicts two pillars and a whip, which according to ancient history St. Paul was tied to and lashed 39 (or 13 x 3) times.
+The Lodge took its name from St. Paul the Apostle.
+It’s emblem depicts two pillars and a whip, which according to ancient history St. Paul was tied and lashed 39 (or 13 x 3) times.
 The emblem also contains an inscription in Greek meaning “you preside over (or supervise) good works‘’.

-In keeping with the spirit its name St. Paul ‘s is a truly multinational Lodge with a flourishing membership and is the mother Lodge of the present District Grand Master.

-In 1893 the Lodge sponsored Zenon Lodge No. 18, Greek Constitution, and since then has shared the same premises and furniture at Jerusalem street in Limassol.
+In 1893 the Lodge sponsored Zenon Lodge No. 18, under the Greek Constitution, and since then has shared the same premises and furniture at Jerusalem Street in Limassol.
 For the period 1960-1961 the same brother presided as Master of both Lodges.

-Apart from being the proud sponsor of most English Constitution Lodges in Cyprus , most recently Zenon 18 Lodge No. 9818, the Lodge is also responsible for the establishment of the Royal Arch Chapter and Mark Master Masons on the Island.
+Apart from being the proud sponsor of most English Constitution Lodges in Cyprus, including most recently Zenon 18 Lodge No. 9818, St Paul’s Lodge is also responsible for the establishment of the Royal Arch Chapter and Mark Master Masons on the island.